antoinepichon/ImageMosaicBuilding/README.md

-# Build-of-an-Image-s-Mosaic-MATLAB-
+# Build of an Image's Mosaic
-Building a mosaic of images using MATLAB
+Building a mosaic of images using Matlab

 Recalage par corrélation de phase - Application à la construction d'une mosaïque d'images